SumayyaPanju/GravityGym/testing.md

 >![Screenshot](/assets/images/testing/browser-stats.png)
 >[View website here](https://gs.statcounter.com/browser-market-share)

 Based on the informaiton obtained, these browsers are used to test website compatibility for each page.
-Samsung Internet is a mobile phone browser.
-Attempts were made to download [BlueStacks](https://www.bluestacks.com).
-Blue Stacks is a windows application where android applications can work.
-Although the download and installation was successful, the applications would not run smoothly.
-Hence, for this part of the testing, samsung internet browser compatibility cannot be tested.

 For better reading and presentation, a table will be used for each browser.
 Click on the relevant table to expand: